 While much of the alignment runs along the existing Chevron pipeline, the Tesoro project will require a wider easement, 50 to 100 feet, and representatives from the company have been notifying property owners along the route that their land may be affected.
 That has some Kamas Valley residents up in arms not only about their own property but about nearby rivers, creeks and wetlands.

 But residents on the West Side should be concerned, too.
-They may not realize that much of their water comes from the east side of the county

 The Kamas Valley, strategically located at the base of the Uinta Mountains, is an important catch basin for snowmelt which flows into the Weber River.
 Much of that runoff is stored in Rockport reservoir for use by both the east and west sides of the county and during the official comment period for the pipeline project three major culinary water providers expressed their concerns about the project's potential impact on water quality.